joehahn/cryptocoin-tensorflow-demo/README.md

 ### Next steps:

-1 adapt this demo so that it executes much more swiftly using laptop's GPU
+1 adapt this demo so that training executes more swiftly using laptop's GPU

 2 migrate this demo to an AWS instance having bigger faster GPU

-3 resolve the overfitting issue

 4 broaden the dataset used here to include other market data (easy) plus market & cryptocurrency news (challenging)